 Life after bankruptcy is often frustrating, and life during bankruptcy can be extremely difficult.
 Filing Chapter 13 bankruptcy can negatively impact your credit, making it very difficult to obtain financing or even rent property.
-If you need to find a new home or apartment to rent during Chapter 13, there are ways to increase your chances for success while minimizing stress.
+Particularly, it's harder to find places that take people with active bankruptcies than it is to find apartments that accept discharged bankruptcies.

-Contact the Trustee
+Contact the Bankruptcy Trustee

-Each month, the Chapter 13 trustee makes payments to creditors who are included in the repayment plan and the trustee knows how much is left to repay and which creditors are nearly paid in full.
+Each month, the Chapter 13 trustee makes payments to creditors who are included in the repayment plan, and the trustee knows how much is left to repay and which creditors are nearly paid in full.
 Keeping the trustee informed regarding any major financial decision will help you avoid getting into further financial difficulty.

 Avoid applying to rent from apartment complexes owned by large property management companies.
 Large property management companies often have stricter financial qualifying guidelines.
 While a few will rent to someone who is currently in Chapter 13, the majority of property management companies want renters to have bankruptcy cases discharged.

-Rent from Friends
+Rent From Friends

 Approach private property owners who know you or who are willing to work with you.
 Ask coworkers, friends and even relatives if they have or know of any houses or privately owned apartment complexes available to rent.
 Property owners who know you personally, or who have received a personal recommendation from someone who knows you, will be more willing to rent to you regardless of your Chapter 13 bankruptcy status.

 Be willing to discuss the details of your Chapter 13 case and repayment plan with strangers.
 Submitting a rental application with a non-discharged bankruptcy is bound to raise questions.
 Many property owners do not know much about the bankruptcy process, and will be concerned about your ability to pay rent on time.